keven-bardales/Database_EventsAPP/README.md

 | email | VARCHAR(100) | UNIQUE | Email address of the organizer |
 | id_organizer | INT | NOT NULL | Foreign key referencing the organizer |

-Sure, here's the rest of the documentation in Markdown format:

----

 ### `tbl_organizer_phones` table